mattfeldman/nullchat/README.md

 an open source meteor chat application currently beta - use at your own risk

-You can see the application deployed at http://nullchat.space
+You can see the application deployed at http://nullchat.space, or check out the latest continous deployment at http://nullchat-daily.meteor.com

 # Feature List
 - Create Public or Private Rooms